dermeck/dermeck.github.io/content/blog/gatsby-js/index.md

  I'm not sure and in the end it might not really matter how this is labeled exaclty.

  The important learning of the day is that Gatsby ships JavaScript files.
-I also found a blog post where they described why [Why Gatsby is better with JavaScript](https://www.gatsbyjs.com/blog/2020-01-30-why-gatsby-is-better-with-javascript/).
+I also found a [blog post](https://www.gatsbyjs.com/blog/2020-01-30-why-gatsby-is-better-with-javascript/) where they described why.